 The rage all over Utah are these soda bars that can customize any soda.
 They’ve got all the syrups, creams and citrus you can imagine.
-Inspired by this idea I knew immediately that I wanted to use Squirt® for my own creation.
+Inspired by this idea I knew immediately that I wanted to use Squirt for my own creation.
 I also wanted to use orange flavoring because I love pairing citrus flavors together.
+Learn how to make your very own Orange Cream Soda right at home.

 Now, you’ll want to add some ice to your cups about half full and add a tablespoon of orange syrup.
 I used 12oz. cups so adjust your recipe if you have larger or smaller vessels.